 There is no rule as to the exact spacing of the pedals but this is a great guideline that allows for good positioning in the set position.

-Again, it will come down to where you feel most comfortable, but bare in mind, if your feet are too far away from the start line then you will struggle to generate power.
+It will come down to where you feel most comfortable, but bare in mind, if your feet are too far away from the start line then you will struggle to generate power.

 Likewise, if your feet are too close, you're likely to stumble onto your face!
 So if in doubt, use the guidelines i've suggested.